-Authority to fill vacant posts vests with the Department of Public Service and Administration.
-The National Treasury provides input on the availability of funds to fill vacancies.
-The Department of Tourism is aligning its process to fill vacant posts with the requirements of the directive by the Minister of Public Service and Administration dated 2 April 2024 (Implementation of control measures aimed at assisting Executive Authorities in managing fiscal sustainability during the process of creating and filling vacant posts in departments).
+Authority to fill vacant posts now lies with the accounting officers given the abolishment of the directive by the Minister of Public Service and Administration in respect of filling of posts in government departments (Implementation of control measures aimed at assisting Executive Authorities in managing fiscal sustainability during the process of creating and filling vacant posts in departments).
+In line with that directive, the National Treasury only provided inputs to the Department of Public Service and Administration on the availability of funds to fill vacancies.